top of page

 • A short guide to managing overwhelm

-• A carousel on Instagram explaining how therapy works
+• An Instagram carousel explaining how therapy works

-Content doesn't need to be constant.
-It just needs to be clear, kind, and consistent with who you are.
-People often read quietly for weeks before ever making contact — and what you share might be the thing that makes them feel brave enough to reach out.
+Content doesn’t need to be constant.
+It must be clear, kind, and consistent with who you are.
+Potential clients often read quietly for weeks before contacting you — what you share could be what inspires them to reach out.

 10. Stay in Your Lane

-It's easy to compare yourself to more experienced therapists with complete diaries and polished branding.
+It’s easy to compare yourself to more experienced therapists who have busy practices and polished branding.

-But your journey is yours.
+But your journey is uniquely yours.
 Everyone starts somewhere.

 Stay focused on: